Emonkayes/Bank-Managment-System/README.md

 ## Description
 This is a simple bank management system based on desktop application.I used to develop it with C# and .
-I managed database part on MsSql .
+I managed database part on MsSql.

-## Development Guide
+## Tools:
-Install "Visual Studio" with "C#".

- Install "mysql connector" from "Connector" folder
+For Our project we will use:

+Visual Studio 2019
+Windows form
+SQL data base Server
+Language-C#(Source Code)

  ## Set up guide

 First start with "MsSql"